 Grain Free GranolaPrint Recipe Pin Recipe

-- Add the nuts to a food processor.
+- Add roasted nuts (3 cups) to a food processor.
 “Pulse” 5-10 times using 1-second intervals.
 The number of times you pulse the nuts will depend on how small you'd like your “grains”.
 I usually go with 8 times, any smaller and the grains become too small.

 - Transfer nuts to a large bowl.

 - Bake in preheated oven for 8 minutes, then rotate the pan and bake for 7 more minutes.

 - Serve with milk or yogurt, and enjoy!